 In equations 2 and 3 the β coefficients derived from equation 1 constitute the dependent variables.
 In equation 2 the variation in the average time women devote to housework across countries (variation in the intercept) is modeled as a function of contextual factors (e.g., maternity leave, gender equality in pay; gender ideology).
 A negative sign of γ{02} , for example, supports our claim that in countries with higher gender equality in pay women allocate fewer hours to housework.
 In equation 3 country differences in the effect of wife's dependency on the time they allocate to housework (country-specific coefficient β{1j} (dependency)) is modeled as a function of the countries' level of gender equality in pay.
-Again, a negative sign of γ{11} indicates that the economic dependency of women is less consequential for the time they that we include in the model are interpreted in a similar way.
+Again, a negative sign of γ{11} indicates that the economic dependency of women is less consequential for the time they devote to housework as gender equality in the labor market rises.
+The other variables that we include in the model are interpreted in a similar way.